Tony Hawk's Pro Skater 2 (GBA video game): Development and release

+Mockups of the game were presented to Tony Hawk, who approved the project alongside Activision.

-After completing development of the Game Boy Color version of the video game Spider-Man, developer Vicarious Visions wanted to move on to the Game Boy Advance, avoiding common projects for the platform like Super Nintendo ports and Mode 7 racing games.
-The idea of a Tony Hawk game came up during brainstorming, which was considered both a fun and high risk idea, due in part to it being an important brand to publisher Activision.
+After completing development of the Game Boy Color version of the video game Spider-Man, developer Vicarious Visions wanted to move on to the Game Boy Advance (GBA), avoiding common projects for the platform like Super Nintendo ports and Mode 7 racing games.
+During brainstorming, someone suggested a Tony Hawk game.
+Vicarious Visions considered the idea fun but high risk, due in part to it being an important brand to publisher Activision.
 Development of this version of Tony Hawk's Pro Skater 2 began in August 2000, Vicarious Visions having received an early development kit for the platform.
 The staff received occasional input from Neversoft, which developed the game's console versions.
 The team experienced issues during early development, attributing their issues to a shortage of game development kits and hardware revisions.
-The team intended to use the source code Neversoft used, but the code was programmed in C++, and the development kit's documentation said they must use C. Lead programmer Matt Conte created a proof of concept to show that C++ could be done on Game Boy Advance, allowing them to use a large majority of the code from the PlayStation.
+The team intended to use the source code Neversoft used, but the code was programmed in C++, and the development kit's documentation said they must use C. Lead programmer Matt Conte created a proof of concept to show that C++ could be done on the GBA, allowing them to use a large majority of the code from the PlayStation.
 Conte stated that this is what allowed them to create physics and tricks accurate to the original game.
-Mock-ups were created to demonstrate how it might look, which were presented to Tony Hawk, who gave his approval alongside Activision.
+Mockups were created to demonstrate how it might look, which were presented to Tony Hawk, who gave his approval alongside Activision.